Support Trans Student Athletes

 Transgender people have the right to participate in sports consistent with who they are, just like anyone.
 Denying this right is pure discrimination.

-The marginalization of trans student-athletes is rooted in the same kind of gender discrimination and stereotyping that has held back cisgender women athletes.
+The marginalization of trans student athletes is rooted in the same kind of gender discrimination and stereotyping that has held back cisgender women athletes.
 Transgender girls are often told that they are not girls (and conversely transgender boys are told they are not really boys) based on inaccurate stereotypes about biology, athleticism, and gender.
-As a result, transgender athletes – particularly Black transgender women – face systemic barriers to participation in athletics and all aspects of public life.
+As a result, transgender athletes – particularly Black transgender girls and women – face systemic barriers to participation in athletics and all aspects of public life.
 This exclusion contributes to the high rates of homelessness, suicidality and violence that Black trans women and girls face.